Important Formalities

 Internships and jobs can be found through the Federal Employment Agency and/or are advertised at the internship office's portal.

-In case your residence permit/ student visa expires before the end of your studies, you are obliged to apply for an extension at the Foreigners' Registration Office (Ausländerbehörde) responsible for your place of residence in due time.
+In case your residence permit/ student visa expires before the end of your studies, you are obliged to apply for an extension at the Foreigners' Registration Office (Ausländerbehörde) responsible for your place of residence in due time (approx. 2 months before expiry).

 • most recent study confirmation from the QISPOS system